bryanmichael1/localvar/README.md

 └── 📂 archive_old_complex_files/   # Legacy files and old scripts
 ```

+## 💾 Data Files Note

+**Important**: Large result files (`data/*_detailed.rds`) are excluded from Git tracking to keep the repository lightweight.
+These files are automatically generated when you run the analysis scripts.
+If you're setting up this project for the first time:

+1. Run `scripts/01_generate_data.R` to create initial datasets
+2. Run `scripts/02_analyze_reliability.R` to generate analysis results
+3. The detailed result files will be created automatically

 ## ⚙️ Key Settings You Can Adjust

 The main analysis script `scripts/02_analyze_reliability.R` contains key parameters: